openshift/runbooks/alerts/network-observability-operator/DNSErrors.md

 In metric-only mode:

 - DNS error violations remain visible in the **Network Health** dashboard
-- No Prometheus alerts are generated (no AlertManager notifications)
+- No Prometheus alerts are generated
 - Metrics are still calculated and stored as recording rules
 - Useful for teams that prefer passive monitoring without alert fatigue